Indian Kashmir

 Overview

 Control of Kashmir has been divided between India and Pakistan since 1948, and Indian-administered Kashmir long enjoyed substantial autonomy under India’s constitution.
 However, the region’s autonomous status was revoked in 2019, and the state of Jammu and Kashmir was reconstituted as two union territories under the direct control of the Indian central government.
 The move stripped residents of many of their previous political rights, and civil liberties were curtailed to quell public opposition.
-Indian security forces are frequently accused of human rights violations, but perpetrators are rarely punished.
+While one of the union territories, Jammu and Kashmir, held legislative elections in 2024, Indian authorities as of 2025 had yet to comply with 2023 Supreme Court instructions to restore its status as a state.
+The other union territory, Ladakh, has no elected executive or legislature.
+Indian security forces are frequently accused of human rights violations in the region, but perpetrators are rarely punished.
 Separatist and jihadist militants continue to wage a protracted insurgency.

 News and Updates